lyrasis/aspace-repo-move-tools/README.md

 ```

 _Note: the import file is expected to be in the `exports` folder.
 There is no
-intrinsic relationship between the repository ids for source and destination
+intrinsic relationship between the repository ids for source and destination._
-(in the example source repository id 4 is imported into destination repository
-id 2)._

 Records should have been created in the local repository.